 I used to be an adventurer.
 But then I took a costume tour to the knee.

-After playing around in the Light Entertainment collection, the area dedicated to ‘everything else’ (a Ridley Scott’s Alien head, a giant tomato suit from BBC’s It’s a Knock Out, pantaloons worn by Rowan Atkinson in Blackadder…) we were herded out to the final sections.
+After playing around in the Light Entertainment collection, the area dedicated to ‘everything else’ (a Ridley Scott’s Alien head, a giant tomato suit from BBC’s It’s a Knock Out, pantaloons worn by Rowan Atkinson in Blackadder…) we’re herded out to the final sections.

 Accessories make the outfit…